Gabrielll04/Consuming-API-InNextJS/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

 ## Here are some screenshots of the application:
+not yet...

+## Website link

+You can visit the website through this link: https://nice-phi.vercel.app/